Educause: Overview

 The current membership of Educause comprises more than 2,300 colleges, universities, and educational organizations, including 300 corporations, with 16,500 active members.
+(Citation?)

 Edupage

 Edupage was a publication of Educause.
 It was a free three-time-a-week electronically distributed summary of technology news extracted from the mainstream media that was first released to a circulation of less than 100 in 1992.
 It was originally written by John Gehl and Suzanne Douglas, who left in April 1999 to devote their full attention to their company which publishes a daily newsletter similar to Edupage.

 Edupage is currently in a publishing hiatus (since December 2006), as Educause looks at different ways to deliver resources and content to their audience.

 History

 Educause was formed from a merger of CAUSE and Educom in 1998.
 The two organizations were the two major information technology associations within higher education.
 CAUSE grew out of a users group known as the College and University Systems Exchange.